A lattice in more than two Kac--Moody groups is arithmetic: Presence of an algebraic factor

-\begin{proof} Upon passing to a subspace, we can assume that the $H$-action on $X$ is minimal; the compact subgroup of the statement is the kernel of the $H$-action on this subspace.
-Now Theorem~1.11 in~\cite{CaMo} implies that $H$ is of the form $H=S\times D$, where $S$ is a connected semi-simple Lie group and $D$ is totally disconnected.
+\begin{proof} Theorem~1.6 in~\cite{CaMoa} implies that $H$ is of the form $H=S\times D$, where $S$ is a connected semi-simple Lie group and $D$ is totally disconnected.
 Let $U<D$ be a compact open subgroup and observe that the lattice $\Gamma_U<\GG(k)\times S\times U$ (as considered in~\ref{sec:open}) still projects injectively to $\GG(k)$.
 Suppose for a contradiction that $S$ is non-compact.
-Then we have obtained a lattice in $\GG(k)\times S$ which is irreducible and arithmetic in view of Margulis' arithmeticity~\cite{Margulis}.
+Then we have obtained a lattice in $\GG(k)\times S$ which is irreducible and $S$-arithmetic in view of Margulis' arithmeticity~\cite{Margulis}.
 This is absurd since the characteristics of the fields of definition do not agree. \end{proof}